expressjs/express/Readme.md

 ## Examples

-See examples/simple.js for a working server.
-Just type "node examples/simple.js" and then go to http://localhost:3000/hello/world
+See examples/simple.js for a working server that uses a synchronous handler.
+Just type "node examples/simple.js" and then go to http://localhost:3000/hello/world For an asynchronous example, run "node examples/async.js" and then go to http://localhost:3000/hello/world/2000

 GET /user/tj/edit